 The remaining positively charged oxygen is deprotonated, giving the required ester as a product (as shown below).

 Thus, the required ester is produced.
 The Fischer esterification Mechanism can simply be described as – Protonation of the carbonyl, followed by the nucleophilic attack on the carbonyl, the proton transfer to the OH group, the removal of water and finally the deprotonation step.
 The reverse reaction of Fischer esterification can employ both acids and bases as catalysts and is referred to as hydrolysis.

 Ans: If alcohol and an acid catalyst are used to treat a carboxylic acid, an ester (along with water) is formed.
 This reaction is called the esterification of Fischer.
 In large excesses, the alcohol is generally used as a solvent.

 2. Why is Fischer esterification important?

 Ans: The esterification of Fischer is one of the most common carboxylic acid reactions.
-Treatment with alcohol of carboxylic acids in the presence of acid catalyst contributes to the formation with esters along with the removal of a water molecule.
+Treatment with alcohol of carboxylic acids in the presence of an acid catalyst contributes to the formation of esters along with the removal of a water molecule.